 KLJUČ

 Ključ holds a somewhat infamous spot in the long history of Bosnia and Herzegovina.
-Here, the last King of Bosnia was finally found and captured by the Ottomans, bringing the curtain down on Bosnia’s glory years.
+It was here that the last King of Bosnia was finally found and captured by the Ottomans, bringing the curtain down on Bosnia’s glory years.
 Ključ is synonymous with Stjepan Tomašević, and the pun-friendly among you will quickly point out that it holds the key to the country.
 Yes, ključ is the Bosnian word for key.
 Here, have a medal.

-The fortress where Stevie Boy was found is the town’s main event, with a friendly centre and some winsome Islamic flourishes worthy accentuations.
+The fortress where Stevie boy was found is the town’s main event, with a friendly centre and some winsome mosques both worthy accentuations.
 As with pretty much everywhere in this part of the country, the surroundings are gorgeous, tied to the canton’s rivers and slowly coming to make the most of its blessed geography.
 Visiting the source of the Sanica River is a must.

 TRANSPORT

 The bus station in Ključ (Branilaca BiH bb, +387 37 661 060) is a simple affair, with a waiting room and ticket office next to a smoky cafe with a working toilet.
 Some of the staff speak English, some don’t.
 Direct buses run to Sarajevo (via Jajce, Donji Vakuf, Travnik and others), Bihać and Sanski Most.
-The station is a short walk from the town centre, and a kiosk is nearby.
+The station is a short walk from the centre of town, and there is a kiosk nearby.
 Simple, easy peasy.
+If you’re travelling with your own wheels, Ključ occupies a darling spot in the hills between Jajce and Sanski Most, sitting 35km south of the latter along the M15.

 WHAT TO SEE AND DO

 There are plenty of historic fortresses in Bosnia and Herzegovina, but few possess the history chops of Ključ Castle.
-Here, the pessimistically-titled Last King of Bosnia Stjepan Tomašević surrendered to the Ottomans in 1463, marking the end of Bosnia’s independence and the start of centuries of Ottoman rule.
-Today’s views from the fortress are predictably stunning (the castle is 521m above the river, so be ready for some heck of a hike) and worth every bead of sweat expended in getting up there.
-If you have even the slightest interest in Bosnia’s history (which you should), Ključ Castle is an absolute must.
+It was here that the pessimistically-titled Last King of Bosnia Stjepan Tomašević surrendered to the Ottomans in 1463, marking the end of Bosnia’s independence and the start of centuries of Ottoman rule.
+From what I can gather, the town is named after the fortress, which was so-named because of its important geographical position, but that sounds a little too obvious to me.
+We live in a cynical world, right?
+I’m going to guess there is more to it than that, but that’s the explanation we’re currently working with.
+Today’s views from the fortress are predictably stunning (the castle is 521m above the river, so be ready for some heck of a hike), and worth every bead of sweat expended in getting up there.
+There are a handful of information boards to provide context to the location, and the castle itself is neither ruined nor maintained.
+The walls are largely intact, as are the towers, and the views are utterly spectacular.
+If you have even the slightest interest in Bosnia’s history (which you should), Ključ Castle is an absolute must, and by “absolute must,” I mean a top-three fortress in the country.

 Ključ has several mosques of the winsome variety, with the city centre Gradska Džamija the most impressive, with its confident aura and imposing location.
-The mosque ticks all the boxes needed for such an institution, acting as the central anchor around which daily life in Ključ ebbs and flows.
+The mosque buzzes with a large central dome and ticks all the boxes for such an institution, serving as the anchor around which daily life in Ključ ebbs and flows.
 Its two minarets are visible across the city.
+While many city mosques across the country can feel detached from everyday life, that certainly isn’t the case in Ključ; this mosque is a vital part of the fabric of everyday life here.
 Branilaca BiH, +387 37 661 022

 Tekija